Olybrius: Twice candidate for the throne

 The Vandals, led by King Gaiseric, took advantage of the confusion and weakness of the Western Empire in the wake of Valentinian's turbulent succession, moving into Italy and sacking Rome in June 455.
 Before returning to Africa, the Vandals took Licinia Eudoxia and her two daughters as hostages.
 According to the 6th-century historian John Malalas, Olybrius was in Constantinople at the time.
 On the other hand, the 6th-century chronicler Evagrius Scholasticus writes that Olybrius had fled Rome on the approach of Gaiseric's army.

 During his residence in the Eastern capital, Olybrius expressed his interest in religious matters.
 He met Daniel the Stylite, who, according to Christian tradition, prophesied the liberation of Licinia Eudoxia.
 In the meantime, the Western Empire went through a rapid succession of Emperors.
 After Petronius, the Gallic-Roman senator Avitus was proclaimed Emperor by the Visigoth king Theodoric II and ruled for two years; he was deposed by Majorian, who ruled for four years before being killed by his general Ricimer in 461.

 Gaiseric supported Olybrius to assume the vacant Western throne because Gaiseric's son Huneric and Olybrius had married the two daughters of Valentinian III, and with Olybrius on the throne, Gaiseric could exert great influence on the Western Empire.
-Therefore, Gaiseric freed Licinia Eudoxia (fulfilling Daniel's prophesy) and her daughter Placidia (Olybrius' wife), but he did not cease his raids on Italy's coasts.
+Therefore, Gaiseric freed Licinia Eudoxia (fulfilling Daniel's prophesy) and her daughter Placidia (Olybrius's wife), but he did not cease his raids on Italy's coasts.
 His project failed, however, as Ricimer, who had become the Magister militum of the West, chose Libius Severus as new Emperor (461–465).
 Placidia was now free, however, joining her husband at Constantinople, where they had a daughter, Anicia Juliana, in 462.

 Olybrius was nearly chosen for the Western throne again in 465, after Libius Severus died.
 Gaiseric was again his major supporter, but the Eastern Emperor Leo I chose the noble Procopius Anthemius.
-Olybrius' association with Gaiseric did not harm his career, however, as the Eastern court chose him for the high honour of the consulate in 464.
+Olybrius's association with Gaiseric did not harm his career, however, as the Eastern court chose him for the high honour of the consulate in 464.